griMarina/Online_store_php/README.md

-This a simple MVC website is the final project of the course Basic PHP, GeekBrains University.
+This simple MVC website is the final project of the course Basic PHP, GeekBrains University.

 ## General info